 The brush deck motors are DC permanent magnet gear reduction type, they output large amounts of power for scrubbing.
-The motor brushes are replaceable and are rated to give 2000 hours of service life.
+The motor brushes are replaceable and are rated to give up 2000 hours of service life depending on usage and environment.
 See the "Brush Drive System" chapter 7 for more information.

-VACUUM MOTOR
+VACUUM MOTORS